lymc33/Data_analysis_exercises/SQL_exercise/README.md

 Data Analysis exercises

-DB contains original csv files that are going to be storaged in SQL for this exercise
+DB directory contains original csv files that are going to be storaged in SQL for this exercise

 1.- Run "CSV_2_SQL.ipynb", then a db.db file will be created.